Kamidzu9/NixOS.conf/README.md

    ```bash
    sudo nixos-rebuild switch
    ```
-4. Reboot and type Hyprland in CLI
+4. Reboot and type `Hyprland` in CLI

 ## Usage

 - Adjust the package list in `configuration.nix` as needed.
-- To add new plugins to nixvim, edit `./home/modules/neovim/default.nix`.

 ## Resources